A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Development of a viscosity correlation for polydisperse suspensions

-It would formally be possible to transfer the modification~\eqref{eq:diffphisternphic} to the discrete construction process, that is the volume fractions~\eqref{eq:phimstern}, and employ the result for the viscosity calculation.
+It would formally be possible to transfer the modification~\eqref{eq:diffphisternphic} to the discrete construction process, that is the volume fractions~\eqref{eq:phimstern}, and apply the result to the viscosity calculation.
 In the following it will be explained why this approach cannot be valid in general.
-Partially anticipating the later viscosity calculation, we raise the two following points.
+Partially anticipating the later viscosity calculation, we raise two points.
 Firstly, the construction process described in \abschnitt{sec:Aufbauprozess} is by no means dependent on the particle geometry.
 This is emphasized by the notion of homogenization between two construction steps.
 In contrast, the maximum packing fraction is strongly influenced by the particle geometry.
 So it would be artificial to introduce this quantity into the description of volume fractions during the construction process.
 Secondly, the consideration of the volume fractions during the construction process is independent of the physical quantity that is calculated (here: the viscosity).
 It does not make any difference whether one calculates the viscosity or, for instance, the electric conductivity (or both at the same time).
 In both cases the construction process is constituted by the same volume fractions.
 Only through the employed relation between the volume fractions and the change in the physical quantity of interest parameters like the maximum packing fraction are included.
 This will be the approach followed during the later viscosity calculation.
-The above considerations imply that the differential \Bruggeman model only allows for the derivation of the \Roscoe equation~\eqref{eq:roscoeohnephic} because as a consequence of this differential approach the right-hand side of the \gleich{eq:etaplusdetaeingesetzt} may only consist of a linear expression (the \Einstein relation) that cannot contain the maximum packing fraction.
-So the approaches presented in~\cite{2009_Hsueh} and~\cite{2009_Mendoza} are formally possible but physically questionable.
+The above considerations imply that the differential \Bruggeman model only allows for the derivation of the \Roscoe equation~\eqref{eq:roscoeohnephic} because as a consequence of this differential approach the right-hand side of \gleich{eq:etaplusdetaeingesetzt} may only consist of a linear expression (the \Einstein relation) that cannot contain the maximum packing fraction.
+So the approaches presented in~\citet{2009_Hsueh} and~\citet{2009_Mendoza} are formally possible but physically questionable.
+This disadvantage of the differential approach can be avoided in case of a discrete model, where finite volume fractions of particles are added during the construction process.
+The viscosity change is then described by nonlinear expressions containing the maximum packing fraction.
+At this point it is necessary to introduce a distinct notation for the maximum packing fraction in order to avoid misinterpretations.
+The calculation of the maximum packing fraction will be conducted in \abschnitt{sec:Packungsdichte}.
+We choose the following notations partly referring to~\citet{2010_Brouwers}: